lambdadevelopment/LambdaOS/README.md

 that compiling, linking, and/or using OpenSSL is allowed.
 You may provide binary packages linked to the OpenSSL libraries, provided that all other requirements of the GPL are met.
-See file COPYING for details.
+See file LICENSE for details.
 </sub>